-- a) Quality Jobs and Small Business - i) Quality Jobs: Support proposals that are consistent with the Port's focus on bringing quality, sustainable jobs to the region, including through proposals that: - (1) Clarify the authority of port districts to pursue creative approaches to workforce, as well any efforts to expand state-level support for worker training programs in the aviation, maritime, and manufacturing trades, and programs that seek to foster maritime innovation and incent the incorporation of new technology into port-related sectors.

-- (2) Support career-connected and work-based learning programs that seek to expose middle- and high-school age students to professions in port-related industries. - (3) Expand and strengthen state support for apprenticeship programs - (4) Ensure responsible enforcement of labor standards. - (5) Support rural economic development: Partner with the state and other ports and economic development actors to promote rural economic development initiatives, including rural broadband deployment, tourism promotion, support for small manufacturers in rural Washington, investments in freight corridors in rural areas, and other actions to support economic growth across Washington state. - ii) Small Business: Support proposals that seek to provide equity in the workplace for disadvantaged groups, and promote inclusion of small businesses, including disadvantaged, minority, and women owned business enterprises (SMWBEs).
+- (1) Clarify the authority of port districts to pursue creative approaches to workforce, and advocate for any efforts to expand state-level support for worker training programs in the aviation, maritime, and manufacturing trades, and programs that seek to foster maritime innovation and provide incentives to incorporate new technology into port-related sectors. - (2) Support career-connected and work-based learning programs that seek to expose middle- and high-school age students to professions in port-related industries. - (3) Expand and strengthen state support for apprenticeship programs - (4) Ensure responsible enforcement of labor standards. - (5) Support rural economic development: Partner with the state and other ports and economic development actors to promote rural economic development initiatives, including rural broadband deployment, tourism promotion, support for small manufacturers in rural Washington, investments in freight corridors in rural areas, and other actions to support economic growth across Washington state. - ii) Small Business: Support proposals that seek to provide equity in the workplace for disadvantaged groups, and promote inclusion of small businesses, including disadvantaged, minority, and women owned business enterprises (SMWBEs).
 This includes: - (1) Continued support for the repeal of Initiative 200, and other policy proposals that seek to achieve similar objectives. - (2) Support for proposals that provide flexibility in contracting to public owners, including alternative public works, while ensuring that contracting practices enfranchise SMWBEs. - (3) Support proposals that enhance the opportunities for SMWBEs to more effectively compete for small works projects. - (4) Support business assistance programs at the state-level that are focused on small business capacity building and help SMWBEs to compete in the government marketplace.